Causes of Bad Breath

 Hunger

 Hunger is another condition that causes bad breath.
 Bad breath during hunger originates from the digestive tract.
-We cannot fix this by brushing teeth or tongue.
+We cannot fix this by brushing our teeth or tongue.
 It is a condition that will pass after feeding.

 Physiological Halitosis

 When we wake up in the morning, we can feel the mouth smell.
 This is normal and physiologically present in everyone.
 The bad breath we feel when we wake up in the morning is a mixture of mouth odors from all sources.
 We call it physiological because it doesn’t need to be treated.
 After the mouth saliva is activated, this smell disappears by itself.
 Apart from that, bad breath may increase in old age.
+Also, there is a kind of situation, in which the person persistently declares that he has bad breath and obsesses about it (psychogenic halitosis).

 Habits